Updated: January 5, 2022

 Why it’s Important to Wash 4C Natural Hair Properly

-Washing your natural hair properly is a great way to:
+Washing your natural hair properly:

 - Prevents knots and tangles, reducing the number of trims you need and improving length retention.